-In accordance with the requirements of the National Center for Education Statistics (NCES) Integrated Postsecondary Education Data System (IPEDS) 2020-2021 Data Collection Schedule, ACOM reported the college's enrollment statistics.
-The statistics shown below represent the College's total student enrollment by gender and race/ethnicity as of the date of submission of the IPEDS 2020 Fall Enrollment Survey.
+In accordance with the requirements of the National Center for Education Statistics (NCES) Integrated Postsecondary Education Data System (IPEDS) 2022-2023 Data Collection Schedule, ACOM reported the college's enrollment statistics.
+The statistics shown below represent the College's total student enrollment by gender and race/ethnicity as of the date of submission of the IPEDS 2022 Fall Enrollment Survey.

-The College did not offer programs at or below the baccalaureate level in 2020-2021.
+The College did not offer programs at or below the baccalaureate level in 2022-2023.
 Therefore, no ACOM students received Federal Pell Grants, and no Federal Pell Grant recipients were reported in the College's IPEDS Student Financial Aid Survey.

-The information collected by NCES is available to enrolled and prospective students on the NCES College Navigator website at http://nces.ed.gov/collegenavigator/?s=AL&id=483975#enrolmt.
+The information collected by NCES is available to enrolled and prospective students on the NCES College Navigator website at https://nces.ed.gov/collegenavigator/?q=ALABAMA+COLLEGE+OF +OSTEOPATHIC&s=all&id=483975.